-Figure 3.
+Figure 2.
 Canal C

 In addition, exotic vegetation removal improves the quality of water discharged from Canal C by removing nuisance vegetation thereby reducing the amount of decaying, oxygen-consuming organic matter.
 The District applied for a grant through the LRPI for the Canal C Realignment.
 LRPI selected the project during the 2022 grant cycle.
-On June 8, 2022, the Florida Department of Environmental Protection (FDEP) contacted SIRWCD of the award of \$312,500 for the project.
-The FDEP Grant Agreement was executed May 18, 2023.
-On June 23, 2023, the District received notification from FDEP that a State 404 Program permit would not be required for the project.
-The contract documents are being finalized to advertise for bids in September.
+The FDEP Grant Agreement was executed May 18, 2023 for an award of \$312,500 for the project.
+The construction contract was advertised for bids on November 19, 2023 with bids due on December 21, 2023.
+Due to a significant increase in construction costs, staff negotiated a price with the contractor for a portion of the work to be completed.
+The Contract was fully executed on August 15, 2024.
+The work is scheduled to begin in the October-November time frame.